arulchera/java2/README.md

 # java2
-# this is simple jav
+# this is simple java